 - a.
-Communication strategies/workplan to socialise SR implementation and outputs and leading on socialisation within own constituency - b.
-Benchmarking report of SR requirements against existing 3rd party sustainable reporting. - c.
-SR monitoring and evaluation plan. - d.
-Resourcing for transformation mechanism and action plan. - e.
-Development of incentives and sanctions mechanism. - f.
-Recommendations for Year 2 target based on analysis of data collected and projections prepared by the RSPO Secretariat in Q3. - g.
-Complete review of SR Year 1 implementation with recommendations for Year 2. - h.
-Work plan for Year 2 of SR implementation.
+Communication strategies to socialise SR implementation and outputs and leading on socialisation within own constituency - b.
+Development and implementation of Verification Manual, including mechanisms for incentives and sanctions. - c.
+Recommendations for uptake target based on analysis of data collected and projections prepared by the RSPO Secretariat. - d.
+Annual review of SR implementation with recommendations for the following year.